supertestnet/lightning-evouchers/README.md

 # How to try them

-Go here and follow the instructions: [https://supertestnet.github.io/lightning-evouchers/send.html](https://supertestnet.github.io/lightning-evouchers/send.html)
+Go here and follow the instructions: [https://supertestnet.github.io/lightning-evouchers/send.html](https://supertestnet.github.io/lightning-evouchers/send.html) \[**NOTE: THE LINK NO LONGER WORKS** because I was relying on an api that stopped working.
+Sorry :(\]

 # How it works